istio/bots/policybot/README.md

 - PORT / --port.
 The TCP port to listen to for incoming traffic.

+- HTTPS_ONLY / --https_only.
+Causes all HTTP traffic to be redirected to HTTPS instead.

 ## REST API

 The bot exposes a REST API at https://eng.istio.io:

-- /syncer - triggers the bot to synchronize GitHub issues into Google Cloud Spanner.
-This is called periodically  by a job scheduled in Google Cloud scheduler.
-You can filter what gets synced using a filter query string with a comma-separated list of things to sync [members, maintainers, issues, prs, labels, zenhub, repocomments, events]

-- /flakechaser - triggers the bot to run its flake chasing logic, which nags outstanding test flake issues.

 - /githubwebhook - used to report events from GitHub.
 This is called by GitHub whenever anything interesting happens in the Istio repos.

-- /zenhubwebhook - user to repo events from ZenHub.
+- /zenhubwebhook - used to report events from ZenHub.
 This is called by ZenHub whenever anything interesting happens to Istio issues tracked by ZenHub.

+- /api/* - topic-specific API available to query information that the bot generates.

 ## Configuration file